impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

   echo "bar inside the 'foo' function: $bar"
 }

+echo "bar's initial value: $bar"

 foo

 echo "bar outside the 'foo' function: $bar"
 ```

-We call the function to make sure that `bar` is initialized inside the `foo` function, and then we attempt to echo `bar` to see if it has a value outside of `foo`.
+We print out `bar`'s initial value to ensure that it doesn't previously have any value.
+We then call the function to make sure that `bar` is initialized inside the `foo` function.
+Lastly, we attempt to echo `bar` to see if it has a value outside of `foo`.
 Sure enough, we see that it does:

 ```
 $ ./foo

+bar's initial value:
 bar inside the 'foo' function: Hello world bar outside the 'foo' function: Hello world
 ```